 I have to start every one of these posts with the disclaimer that ALL MOMS ARE WORKING MOMS.
 Whether you choose to be home with your kids and put in work there, or work in a career of your choice, we all work.
 After my first baby, I felt very isolated as I prepared to return to my corporate position after my maternity leave ended.
 The majority of my friends are stay at home moms, and I thoroughly enjoyed spending my leave days in play groups and focused completely on my parenting.
 I faced a lot of judgement both societal and within our circle for returning and faced a lot of mom guilt.
 For working moms in a career journey, hopefully these thoughts will help you feel less alone than I felt and enjoy those remaining days with your babe free of worry.
 Working moms need encouragement while managing through the confusion and guilt.
 These are the things I wish someone had said to me.
-These are things that every working mom should hear.
+This is the working moms encouragement that every working mom needs to hear.

 It’s okay if you look forward to Monday.
 And it’s okay if you don’t.